 As more than a dozen major retailers from Target to Toys R Us opened on Thanksgiving, shoppers across the country got a jump start on holiday shopping.
 The Thanksgiving openings come despite planned protests across the country from workers' groups that are against employees missing Thanksgiving meals at home.

-More than 200 people stood in line at the Toys R Us store in Manhattan before its 5 p.m. opening.
+More than 200 people stood in line at the Toys R Us store in the Manhattan borough of New York City before its 5 p.m. opening.

 Green Bryant was first in line at 10 a.m.
 The restaurant manager ended up buying a dollhouse for $129 — $30 off — a Barbie doll and a LeapFrog learning system.
 Bryant, 28, said she didn't miss Thanksgiving festivities but was going home to cook a Thanksgiving meal for her two children.